Trusting the data you use has never been more important in the life sciences industry

 Master data management identifies uniquely your customers, suppliers and providers so that you may have a trusted base of information from which to build more insightful views of your relationship with them.

 Why you need master data management to become data-driven

 Master data management implements the accountability required for data to be transparent.
 Transparent data is trustworthy, auditable and complete.

 With a unified, trusted and governed view of your HCP/HCP data, you can enrich it and thus enhance its value through the addition of other trusted information sources, even from outside of the organization, such as IMS, CMS, MedPro and regional medical registers.

 It is the ability to proactively manage the curation and enrichment of highly trustworthy data that is key to becoming data-driven.

 The value of high-quality customer master data

 If your internal data sources containing HCP and HCO information have not been maintained using the same data policies, this can be a risk that grows only more intense as more data sources are added, especially when the ambition becomes enterprise-level data-driven decision making.

-This is exactly where MDM can help: adding master data into the mix with operational and analytical data provides a compass with which to improve accuracy of data navigation.
+This is exactly where master data management can help: adding master data into the mix with operational and analytical data provides a compass with which to improve accuracy of data navigation.

-Analytical models can leverage the master data references in order to support data-driven decision making; and with traceability and transparency in mind, MDM also helps to identify the data lineage associated with data-driven decisions.
+Analytical models can leverage the master data references in order to support data-driven decision making; and with traceability and transparency in mind, master data management also helps to identify the data lineage associated with data-driven decisions.